bwva/HTML-SpinnerElem/README.md

 Create a customizable spinner as an HTML web component.

-The spinner is constructed as a bordered circle with one, two, or three of its border quadrants colored, rotating at a specified rate and direction.
+The spinner is constructed as a bordered circle with one or more of its border quadrants colored, rotating at a specified rate and direction.

 ## Installation